gbdev/pandocs/src/CGB_Registers.md

 currently accessing VRAM.
 So General Purpose DMA should be used only if the Display is disabled, or during VBlank, or (for rather short blocks) during HBlank.
-The execution of the program continues when the transfer has been completed, and FF55 then contains a value of FFh.
+The execution of the program continues when the transfer has been completed, and FF55 then contains a value of $FF.

 ##### Bit 7 = 1 — HBlank DMA

-The HBlank DMA transfers 10h bytes of data during each HBlank, that is, at LY=0-143, no data is transferred during VBlank (LY=144-153), but the transfer will then continue at LY=00.
+The HBlank DMA transfers $10 bytes of data during each HBlank, that is, at LY=0-143, no data is transferred during VBlank (LY=144-153), but the transfer will then continue at LY=00.
 The execution of the program is halted during the separate transfers, but